Quantum cohomology and toric minimal model programs: Quantum Stanley-Reisner ring and Jacobian ring

 \begin{definition} {\rm (Formal quantum Stanley-Reisner ring)} \begin{enumerate} \item The {\em formal quantum Stanley-Reisner ideal} $\widehat{QSR}_X^G \subset \widehat{QH}_G(X,\Q)$ is the completion (or equivalently, the closure) of $QSR_{X,G}$ in $\widehat{QH}_G(X,\Q)$.
 The quotient $\widehat{QH}_G(X,\Q)/ \widehat{QSR}_X^G$ is the {\em formal Batyrev ring}. \item The {\em equivariant resp. formal equivariant quantum Stanley-Reisner ideal resp.
 Batyrev ring} are obtained by replacing the expressions $\mu_j$ by their unrestricted versions.
 Denote by $\eps_1,\ldots, \eps_k \in \ti{\g}^\dual \cong H^2_{\ti{G}}(X)$ the coordinates (weights) on the big torus $\ti{G}$ acting on $X$ and so that $\mu_1,\ldots,\mu_k \in \g^\dual \cong QH_G^2(X)$ are their restrictions to $\g$.
 The equivariant quantum Stanley-Reisner ideal is the closure of the ideal generated by

 \end{enumerate} \end{definition}

 \begin{example} {\rm (Batyrev relations for a quotient of affine four-space by a two-torus)} Let $G = (\C^\times)^2$ acting on $X = \C^4$ with weights $(-1,1),(0,1),(1,1),(1,0)$.
-One can think of this as the symplectic cut of $\C^2$ by torus actions with weights $(1,1),(-1,1)$.
 The corresponding chamber structure and polytopes of the quotients are shown in the Figure \ref{3chambers}.
-The equivariant quantum Stanley-Reisner relations are then
+The equivariant quantum Stanley-Reisner relations include